Josiah Harlan: Early travels

-Harlan was a martinet who would not tolerate any insubordination from those serving under him.
+Harlan was a strict disciplinarian who would not tolerate any insubordination from those serving under him.
 But he himself had difficulty taking orders and was openly insubordinate towards his superiors.
 Harlan began to learn Hindi and Persian.
 In the summer of 1826, he quit his service with the East India Company.
 As a civilian, he was granted a permit to stay in India by the Governor-General Lord Amherst.
+According to his writings about this time Harlan decided to travel to Punjab, which was then beyond the realm of British rule.